Memphis Open (tennis)

 The Memphis Open was a professional tennis tournament that ran from 1975 to 2017.
 From 1977 onwards, the event was held at the Racquet Club of Memphis in Memphis, Tennessee.
-The Memphis Open was the only ATP event in the United States which was played on indoor hard courts; it usually took place in February.
+The Memphis Open was the only ATP event in the United States which was played on indoor hardcourts; it usually took place in February.
 For part of its history it was a combined men's and women's tournament, but for its final four years it was solely a men's tournament.

 The event was previously known under various sponsored names including the Regions Morgan Keegan Championships, the Kroger St. Jude Championship, the Volvo Championships, the Cellular South Cup, and the Federal Express International and was for a period time part of the now defunct U.S. National Indoor Tennis Championships.

 The last singles champion of the Memphis Open was Ryan Harrison and the last doubles champions are Brian Baker and Nikola Mektić.
 The 2017 Memphis Open titles were the first career titles for all three men.
 As of 2018, the tournament has moved to New York as the new New York Open.